Secretary of State of Indiana: Qualifications and term limits

 The Indiana secretary of state is a constitutional office first established in the 1816 Constitution of Indiana.
 Between 1816 and until 1851, the secretary of state was nominated by the governor and confirmed by the state senate.
 With the adoption of the current constitution in 1851 the secretary of state's office was filled by a public statewide election every four years.

-To be eligible to serve as Secretary of State, a candidate must be a registered voter who is at least 30 years old on the day they take the oath of office.
-Secretaries of State take office on December 1 following their election and hold office for four years.
-Should they resign, be impeached, or die in office the governor has the power to appoint a temporary Secretary of State to serve until the next general election.
-The new Secretary of State, either appointed or elected, may only complete the term of the previous Secretary of State, not serve a new four-year term.
-A Secretary of State may be reelected any number of times, but may serve no more than eight years in any 12-year period.
+To be eligible to serve as secretary of state, a candidate must be a registered voter who is at least 30 years old on the day they take the oath of office.
+Secretaries of state take office on December 1 following their election and hold office for four years.
+Should they resign, be impeached, or die in office the governor has the power to appoint a temporary secretary of state to serve until the next general election.
+The new secretary of state, either appointed or elected, may only complete the term of the previous secretary of state, not serve a new four-year term.
+A secretary of state may be reelected any number of times, but may serve no more than eight years in any 12-year period.
 As of 2014, the salary for the secretary is $74,580 annually.

-Secretary of State elections determine party status in Indiana.
-A party's Secretary of State candidate must garner at least 10 percent of the vote for his or her party to be considered a major party in the state.
+Elections for secretary of state determine party status in Indiana.
+A party's secretary of state candidate must garner at least 10 percent of the vote for his or her party to be considered a major party in the state.